rake html to create HTML files. These files will be

 If a .src.md file has relative URL links, they will be changed by

-directory.
-That means the base directory of the relative link are
+That means the base directory of the relative links is different.
+For

-If a link points another .src.md file, then the target filename will
+Similarly, if a link points another .src.md file, the target

 [Section 5](sec5.src.md) is translated to